Kingscourt: Bus

 There are daily bus connections to Nobber, Navan and Dublin with both Sillan Tours Limited and Bus Éireann.

 On Tuesdays and Thursdays Bus Éireann route 166 provides a link to Cavan via Bailieborough and Stradone, County Cavan.
 Royal Breffni Tours operate a twice-daily service from Kingscourt to Dundalk IT.

 Sport

 The Racquetball Association of Ireland is based in Kingscourt and the 14th IRF Racquetball World Championships took place in the town in 2008.
 Held every two years, previous championships were held in the Dominican Republic (2006), South Korea (2004) and Puerto Rico (2002).
 The Kingscourt Handball and Racquetball court complex is the largest in Ireland with three 40x20s and one 60x30 court.
 Kingscourt Handball Club is home to a number of All-Ireland champions, and the club have won the Senior All-Ireland Club title twice; once in 2001 and again in 2003.

 In Gaelic football, the Kingscourt Stars are the fourth most successful club in the county having won the Cavan Senior Football Championship eleven times, most recently in 2015.

 Education

-Schools include Coláiste Dún an Rí, a co-educational secondary school opened in August 2016.
+The Schools in the area are Coláiste Dún an Rí, a co-educational secondary school opened in August 2016, Cabra Central National School, a co-educational national school opened in 1978, and St Joseph's National School, a co-educational national school originally opened in April 1953, though expanded to its current building in June 1984.